URC

 My freshman year, I started on the URC team as a programmer where I gained initial experience with Linux and ROS.
 My sophomore year, I was selected as Programming Lead for the team, training and guiding over 20 programmers across each rover subsystem.

 During this period, I led the team’s transition from ROS (Noetic) to ROS2 (Humble).
-This transition included a refactoring of all of our actively used internal libraries for devices like motors, cameras, and our communication system.
+This transition involved a refactoring of all of our actively used internal libraries for devices like motors, cameras, and our communication system.

 Algorithms Lead

 Identifying the need for our rover to match the capabilities found at the forefront of robotics research, I founded the Algorithms group my Junior year and continued leading the group through my senior year.
-The Algorithms group was created to allow students on the team to focus on robotics algorithms including state estimation, path planning, autonomy systems, SLAM, and computer vision.
+The Algorithms group was created to allow students on the team to focus on robotics algorithms dealing with state estimation, path planning, autonomy systems, SLAM, and computer vision.

-Autonomy System
+Autonomy System Design

 The slope map served as a low-resolution cost map on which graph-based algorithms such as PRM, RRT*, or others would run.
 These algorithms created naive intermediary paths to and from goal points.
 To traverse to and from points in the global paths, a local planner was used.